schuchert/wikispaces/pages/JavaAgent.md

 Here is a simple jar file you can use that already does the basic work:
 * [AnExampleJavaAgent](AnExampleJavaAgent)

-Here are the guts of the specific agent register provided in [[file:Registrar.jar]].
+Here are the guts of the specific agent register provided in [Registrar.jar](files/Registrar.jar).
 * [JavaAgentRedirectorExplained](JavaAgentRedirectorExplained)